Rangbaaz (2013 film): Plot

 An auto driver sees Lucky Bhai murdering a journalist.
-He managed to capture Lucky Bhai along with his henchman and held them until the Police arrive.
+He managed to capture Lucky Bhai along with his henchman and held them until the police arrived.
 Afterwards, he returns home to his wife and son, Raj.
 Unfortunately, Lucky Bhai and his henchmen break into their house that night.
 The auto driver is killed, his wife was severely injured but Raj survives uninjured.
 Raj's mother is in a critical condition but he and his uncle don't have enough money to pay for her operation.
 The local mafia leader's son has committed murder and offers Raj a deal.
 In order to pay for his mother's surgery, Raj has to go to prison for the crime.

 Twelve years later, Raj is released from prison and finds out that his mother had died.
 He falls in love with Madhurima who lives with her father.
 Raj plans to go to Bangkok to join a travel agency recommended by his uncle.
 Coincidentally, Madhurima and her friends also arrive in Bangkok as tourists.
 Raj is one of the tour guides.
 Vicky and his henchmen are bothering Madhurima.
 Raj saves her, fighting the goons.
 Few days later, Vicky & his henchmen see Madhurima again and Raj fights them once again.
 Raj and Madhurima use a water bike to escape.
 They get stuck in the middle of the sea when their water bike runs out of gas.
 When Madhurima wakes up after a slumber, she sees an island that is a little far away.
 Raj and Madhurima swim to the island.